langchain-ai/langgraph/README.md

 ## Overview

-[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs, and is used to build agent and multi-agent workflows.
-Compared to other LLM frameworks it has these core benefits: cycles, controllability and persistence.
-LangGraph is a very low-level framework - this allows you to have fine-grained control over both the flow and the state of your application, crucial for creating reliable agents.
-LangGraph comes with built-in persistence, allowing for advanced human-in-the-loop and memory features.
+[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs, used to create agent and multi-agent workflows.
+Compared to other LLM frameworks, it offers these core benefits: cycles, controllability, and persistence.
+LangGraph allows you to define flows that involve cycles, essential for most agentic architectures, differentiating it from DAG-based solutions.
+As a very low-level framework, it provides fine-grained control over both the flow and state of your application, crucial for creating reliable agents.
+Additionally, LangGraph includes built-in persistence, enabling advanced human-in-the-loop and memory features.

 LangGraph is inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/).
 The public interface draws inspiration from [NetworkX](https://networkx.org/documentation/latest/).
 LangGraph is built by LangChain Inc, the creators of LangChain, but can be used with LangChain.